How Does Schizophrenia Affect The Brain? An Overview

 These findings and others may show us how widespread the mental effects of schizophrenia can be.
 While we still don’t know exactly how the disorder works, future research may bring us a greater understanding of this complex mental illness.

-Managing schizophrenia symptoms
+Managing symptoms of schizophrenia

 Even though we don’t fully understand the effects of schizophrenia on the brain, we do know that they can often be managed.
 Treatments like doctor-prescribed medication and social support may significantly improve people’s symptoms.
 With proper care, at least one in three people may recover from their symptoms completely

 Therapy can often help people with schizophrenia improve their mental health and daily function.
-By working with a therapist, it may be possible to boost social skills, learn healthy ways to manage symptoms, and change distressing thought patterns.
+By working with a therapist, it may be possible to boost social skills, learn healthy ways to manage symptoms and change distressing thought patterns.

 Getty/AnnaStills